zzzprojects/learn-orm/tutorials/ef-core-with-android/add-crud-functionality.md

 <img src="images/add-crud-4.png">

 Users can provide multiple phone numbers for a customer.
-Let’s enter the information for a customer you want to add to the database.
+Let's enter the information for a customer you want to add to the database.

 <img src="images/add-crud-5.png">